 Additionally, the super-fine cuttings get forced into the open concrete surface pores, contaminating the surface, and that can cause adhesion failure.

 These two characteristics are the major drawbacks of dry polishing, and why dry polishing is not permitted as suitable surface preparation for Omega (nor recommended for any urethane coating sealer).

-If you can’t wet grind with 200 grit, use the muriatic acid method.
+If you can’t wet sand or hone as shown in the video below, use the muriatic acid etching method.
 The Omega instructions you receive after purchase contain full details of this method.

 Please note that in all cases, the concrete must be cleaned with water and acetone after completing your chosen surface preparation technique.
 Again, the Omega instructions you receive after purchase contain full details.